Access to information

 You may be asked to pay other fees depending on the information you've requested and the time it will take to process your request.

-Under the Copyright Act 1968, we can't provide copies of any documents which may be subject to copyright without the express written consent of the copyright owner.
+Under the Copyright Act 1968, Council is unable to provide copies of any documents which may be subject to copyright without the express written consent of the copyright owner.

 Review of a decision